Lemmy: Illness and death

-Lemmy's manager, Todd Singerman, later revealed:
+According to Lemmy's manager, Todd Singerman:

 He [Lemmy] gets home [from tour], we have a big birthday party for him at the Whisky a Go Go.
 His friends came down and played.
 Two days later I could tell he wasn't feeling good.
 So we took him to the hospital.
 They release him.
 Then after the brain scan, they found the cancer in his brain and his neck.
 The doctor comes with the result a couple of days later and says "It's terminal."

 Lemmy's doctor had given him between two and six months to live.
 Mikael Maglieri, owner of his nearby hangout Rainbow Bar and Grill, subsequently had a video game machine that Lemmy was fond of playing taken from the establishment and put in Lemmy's apartment so he could continue playing it from his bedside.
-Although his manager had planned to keep the news private until his eventual death, Lemmy strongly encouraged him to make the diagnosis public in early 2016, but he died before a press release could be drafted.
+Although his manager had planned to keep the news private until his eventual death, Lemmy strongly encouraged him to make the diagnosis public in early 2016, but he died 2 days later, before a press release could be drafted.

+On 28 December 2015, Lemmy died at his Los Angeles apartment from prostate cancer, cardiac arrhythmia, and congestive heart failure.
+He was 70 years old.

 Funeral

 Lemmy's memorial service took place at Forest Lawn Memorial Park, Hollywood Hills, on 9 January 2016.
 The service was streamed live over YouTube with more than 230,000 people logging on to watch, while others gathered at the Rainbow.

 His body was cremated following the funeral.
 His remains were placed in a 3D-printed urn shaped like his trademark cavalry hat and emblazoned with the slogan "Born to lose, lived to win".
-The piece was on display during his funeral and was later interred at Forest Lawn.

-In March 2021, it was revealed that some of Lemmy's ashes were, by his own request, put into bullets and sent to his closest friends, including Whitfield Crane of Ugly Kid Joe, Rob Halford of Judas Priest, Michael Monroe of Hanoi Rocks, Doro Pesch of Warlock, and Riki Rachtman.
-In August 2023, it was reported that some of Lemmy's ashes were also scattered into the mud at Wacken Open Air music festival in Schleswig-Holstein, Germany.
-In April 2024, it was reported James Hetfield got an Ace of Spades tattoo with some of Lemmy's ashes in it.
+Some of Lemmy's ashes were, by his own request, put into bullets and sent to his closest friends, including Whitfield Crane of Ugly Kid Joe, Rob Halford of Judas Priest, Michael Monroe of Hanoi Rocks, Doro Pesch of Warlock, and Riki Rachtman.
+Some of Lemmy's ashes were also scattered into the mud at Wacken Open Air music festival in Schleswig-Holstein, Germany, in August 2023.
+James Hetfield received an Ace of Spades tattoo on his middle finger that incorporated some of Lemmy's ashes.

+Estate

+According to the London probate office, Lemmy's estate was worth £528,806 and it was all left to his son, Paul Inder.